iriediese/guava/report.md

 Show the comments that describe the requirements for the coverage.

-Report of old coverage: [link]
+## P+ criteria:

-Report of new coverage: [link]
+We adhere to criteria 1, 2, and 3 as specified in the assignment description.

-Test cases added:
+Specifically, each group member wrote 4 new tests that improve coverage.

-git diff ...
+We used issues and systematic commit messages to manage our project.

-Number of test cases added: two per team member (P) or at least four (P+).
+We have refactored two functions, reducing their complexity by at least 35%.

 ## Self-assessment: Way of working

-Current state according to the Essence standard: ...
+Current state according to the Essence standard:

 Was the self-assessment unanimous?
 Any doubts about certain items?